Quick start

 • compute time is how much CPU time was spent doing the actual computation.

-• total parallel overhead, total partitioning and total combining are the overheads related to the parallel execution of the function.
+• total parallel overhead, total partitioning, and total combining are the overheads related to the parallel execution of the function.

 These overheads limit the performance gains achievable through parallelization.